AnthonyBebek/AnthonyBebek/README.md

 ###

-<p align="left">Studying at the university of Canberra, I mainly upload scripts for small projects.</p>
+<p align="left">Studying at the university of Canberra, I mainly upload scripts for small projects, I have a vast knowledge in IT and engineering related fields. </p>

 ###